-Financial counsellors are highly skilled professionals who provide assistance, advocacy and information to people experiencing financial difficulty or who have problems with Money that is owed by one person or business to another..
+Financial counsellors are highly skilled professionals who provide assistance, advocacy and information to people experiencing financial difficulty or who have problems with debt.
 Financial counsellors are independent, their services are free, and they are bound by law to keep matters relating to your finances confidential.
 Most financial counselling services are funded by state and federal governments.

 Financial counsellors are trained to look at your financial situation (e.g. your income, expenses, assets and debts) and identify options you have to manage your situation.